sigp/lighthouse/book/src/become-a-validator.md

 # Become an Ethereum 2.0 Validator*

+---

+**The lighthouse testnet is currently down, we expect to raise a new one before the 22nd of December.
+See [Lighthouse Update #20](https://lighthouse.sigmaprime.io/update-20.html) for more information.**

+---

 _* Testnet validator_

 Running Lighthouse validator is easy if you're familiar with the terminal.
 It